NMN supplement and precursor of NAD+ – repairs channels between cells

 What is NAD+?

 Found in all living cells, NAD+ is a coenzyme involved in redox reactions.
 It consists of two nucleotides linked by their phosphate group.
-One nucleotide contains an adenine, the other a nicotinamide.
+One nucleotide contains an adenine, the other, a nicotinamide.
 It helps enzymes transfer electrons during redox reactions to form ATP and is thus an aid to energy supply.

 What do studies show about Nicotinamide Mononucleotide?

-- An experiment on NMN in mice conducted by Professor David Sinclair of Harvard Medical School has produced impressive clinical results and may lead to the development of new treatments to combat aging and its associated diseases (cancer and type 2 diabetes).
+- An experiment on NMN in mice conducted by Professor David Sinclair from Harvard Medical School has produced impressive clinical results and may lead to the development of new treatments to combat aging and its associated diseases (cancer and type 2 diabetes).

-- According to Dr Nigel Turner, a pharmacologist at the University of New South Wales, “It's like a 60-year-old being similar to a 20-year-old on some measures”.
-Professor Sinclair added: "If these results stand, then aging may be a reversible condition, if it is caught early".
+- According to Dr. Nigel Turner, a pharmacologist at the University of New South Wales, "it's like a 60-year-old being similar to a 20-year-old on some measures."
+Professor Sinclair added: "If these results stand, then aging may be a reversible condition, if it is caught early."

-- In a report published in the journal Cell, the researchers clearly show how the NMN injected into the animals converts into NAD to repair the compromised communication channels within a very short timescale – less than a week, in fact.
+- In a report published in the journal Cell, researchers clearly show how the NMN injected into the animals converts into NAD to repair the compromised communication channels within a very short timescale – less than a week, in fact.

 - The activity described by Professor Sinclair, who was previously responsible for research into resveratrol, highlights NMN's ability to activate all seven of the SIRT genes involved in extending longevity.

-- In humans as in mice, nicotinamide mononucleotide, at an average daily dose of 125mg - 1 capsule a day – could produce a natural reversal of the aging process.
+- In humans, as in mice, nicotinamide mononucleotide, at an average daily dose of 125 mg – 1 capsule a day – could produce a natural reversal of the aging process.
 According to Professor Sinclair, this substance is fast-acting and could also benefit young, healthy people.